open5e/open5e/source/monsters/tome-of-beasts/B/bagiennik.rst

 **Acid Spray.** *Ranged Weapon Attack:* +6 to hit, range 15 ft., one target. *Hit:* 14 (2d10 + 3) acid damage.
-The target must make a successful DC 13 Dexterity saving throw or fall prone in the slick oil, which covers an area 5 feet square.
+The target must make a successful DC 13 Dexterity saving throw or fall :ref:`srd:prone` in the slick oil, which covers an area 5 feet square.
 A creature that enters the oily area or ends its turn there must also make the Dexterity saving throw to avoid falling prone.
 A creature